-Setup file (.setup extension)
+Setup file (\.setup extension)

+The Setup File selection field is visible when the Setup tab is selected.
 The Setup file contains all of the configuration parameters for your machine tool.
-You can change the parameters using commands in the Configuration Menu.
+You can change the parameters using commands in the Setup Configuration Menu.

 When FlashCut is first loaded, it prompts you to select a setup file.
-Setup files have the extension .setup.
-Legacy files with the older extension .STP can be loaded and updated.
+Setup files have the extension \.setup.
+Legacy files with the older extension \.STP can be loaded and updated.
 If you don't have a setup file to load, click Cancel to tell the program to load a default configuration, which you may edit and save under a different file name.
 Each setting is described by category, along with a list of sub-categories.
 Clicking the plus-minus icon next to each subcategory enables you to toggle whether or not the list is displayed.